 Instructions

-- In a large bowl, add sliced beef, with 1 teaspoon sesame oil, cornstarch, soy sauce, sugar, and rice wine.
-Mix well and let it marinate for at least 15 minutes.
+- Marinate beef with sesame oil, cornstarch, soy sauce, sugar, and rice wine.
+Let sit 15 minutes.

 Recommended Products